Washington’s three GOP representatives vote against removing Rep. Marjorie Taylor Greene from committee assignments

 Thursday’s vote by Democrats and 11 Republicans removed Greene from the Education and Labor Committee, as well as the Budget Committee.

-On Wednesday, House Republican Leader Kevin McCarthy denounced Greene’s past statements, but decided against punishing her.
+On Wednesday, House Republican Leader Kevin McCarthy denounced Greene’s past statements but decided against punishing her.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.